AnyRoad/anyroad-dev/src/pages/posts/2022/spring-request-context-java-thread-local-inreritance.md

 }
 ```

-Since Thread Pool can create up to 2 Threads value is the same only 2 first times and all further request do not get updated value.
+Since Thread Pool can create only up to two Threads, the value is the same only two first times, and all further requests do not get the updated value.

-Test succeeds that means that `RequestContextHolder` does not work well with Thread Pool.
+The test succeeds, which means that `RequestContextHolder` does not work well with Thread Pool.

-Now let's look how InheritableThreadLocal works.
+Now let's look at how InheritableThreadLocal works.

 ## InheritableThreadLocal